navapbc/wic-participant-recertification-portal/docs/decisions/0006-keep-eligibility-screener-and-recert-portal-separate.md

 ## Considered Options

-1. Combine the eligibility screener and the recertification portal into the same codebase
+* Option 1 - Combine the eligibility screener and the recertification portal into the same codebase
-2. Keep the eligibility screener and the recertification portal as two separate codebases
+* Option 2 - Keep the eligibility screener and the recertification portal as two separate codebases
-3. Keep the eligibility screener and the recertification portal as two codebases, but create a shared library for their components
+* Option 3 - Keep the eligibility screener and the recertification portal as two codebases, but create a shared library for their components
-4. Create a "parent repo" that has both the Eligibility Screener and Recert Portal as subrepos.
+* Option 4 - Create a "parent repo" that has both the Eligibility Screener and Recert Portal as git submodules.
 Manage dependencies collectively from the parent repo (keeping package.json in sync in both)

 ## Decision Outcome